Fridays 2:30 - 3:50 p.m.

 The LTI colloquium is a series of talks related to language technologies.
-The topics include but are not restricted to Computational Linguistics, Machine Translation, Speech Recognition and Synthesis, Information Retrieval, Computational Biology, Machine Learning, Text Mining, Knowledge Representation, Computer-Assisted Language Learning, and Intelligent Language Tutoring.
-While these talks are part of an academic course, the lectures are open and all members of the university are welcome to attend the lectures and schedule meetings with the guest speakers.
+The topics include but are not limited to Computational Linguistics, Machine Translation, Speech Recognition and Synthesis, Information Retrieval, Computational Biology, Machine Learning, Text Mining, Knowledge Representation, Computer-Assisted Language Learning, Intelligent Language Tutoring, and Multimodal Computing and Interaction.
+All members of the university are welcome to attend the lectures and schedule meetings with the guest speakers.
 Click on a date below to view presentation details or to schedule a meeting with an upcoming guest lecturer.
 Videos of the lectures are available to the CMU community only.

 |24-Feb-2016||LTI Open House (No Colloquium)|

 |03-Mar-2017||Jianfeng Gao||The Development of an Open-Domain Neural Dialogue System|

 ATTENDANCE You are required to attend all of the lectures.
 Absences will be excused only if you are out of town, sick, or under extreme circumstances.
 Generally speaking, an approaching paper deadline or "being really busy" is not an acceptable reason to skip a lecture.
 We expect that most students may miss at most one lecture during the whole semester.
 Frequent unexcused absences will require you to make up for the missed lectures with a critique based on one lecturer's published research.
 If you must miss a lecture, please contact the course TA in advance of your absence.

 The colloquium runs from 2:30 p.m. until the end of the Q&A period following the presentation.
 It is not acceptable to depart when the speaker finishes the last slide.
 Arriving late is impolite and shows poor time-management skills.
 If you have a class immediately prior to the colloquium, please try to arrive on time anyway.